scANVI Overview

 ref_filename | String | Expected reference h5ad filename in the input bucket. | "ref.h5ad" |

-If gex_h5ad, atac_h5ad, and ref_h5ad are supplied, they are used directly and input_bucket is ignored.
-Otherwise, the three filenames are downloaded from input_bucket via gsutil.
-The pipeline fails fast if any input file is missing or empty.
+If gex_h5ad and ref_h5ad are supplied, they are used directly and input_bucket is ignored.
+Otherwise, the filenames are downloaded from input_bucket via gsutil.
+The pipeline fails fast if a required (GEX or reference) input is missing or empty.

 Reference requirements